Hands up all those who don’t like to save money. Nobody? Well, in that case, you’re going to want to stick around!

-- Make sure radiators are turned off in rooms you don’t use often like guest bedrooms and the doors to the rooms are closed.
-(N.B.
-Turn heating back on when expecting guests.)
+- Make sure radiators are turned off in rooms you don’t use often like guest bedrooms, and make sure the doors to these rooms are closed’.

 Want more tips to help you save money?
 Here are three simple saving methods to live by.